Stripe launches Sigma, a new analytics tool to help businesses track payments data

 Collison likened the development of Sigma to its launch of Radar, a fraud prevention machine learning tool that Stripe launched last fall.
 In both cases, Stripe is tackling a common problem many of its users face, while taking advantage of the resources and data it has internally.

 “We’re always looking at common challenges our users are facing,” Collison said.
 “With Sigma, we heard from a lot of businesses that they had various analytics needs.
-We wanted to eliminate as much duplicitous work across the platform and give them a flexible query interface.
+We wanted to eliminate as much duplicative work across the platform and give them a flexible query interface.
 We believe all of these different needs and different use cases can be solved across a common set of tools.”

 The company is launching Sigma today at Stripe Sessions, its first-ever conference for hundreds of Stripe users.
 Collison said it wasn’t exactly Dreamforce, but Sessions would be an opportunity to get some of its large and diverse user base together and get feedback from them.